Armynerh/airbnb-clone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for helping me on my journey to become a Fullstack developer.
+I would like to thank Alx for helping me on my journey to become a pro frontend developer.

-Special thanks to [Yash Patel](https://www.youtube.com/@yashpatel1O1) for the idea.

 <p align="right"><a href="#readme-top">👆</a></p>